VladiLorinkov/SoftUni-Software-Technologies-course/README.md

 # SoftUni **Software Technologies** Course

-In this repository are used many programming languages.
+**In this repository are used the following programming languages:**
-Such as:

 - [x] HTML and CSS
 - [x] JavaScript